ajkarell/ecomaniac/README.md

 An expenditure tracking tool I built to reinforce my full-stack development knowledge.

+This project is not meant for practical use.

 ### Built with

 - Nuxt 3 (Vue 3, Typescript)